Shopify/kubeaudit/docs/all.md

 ### Example with Flags

 The behaviour of the `all` command can also be customized by using flags.
 The `all` command supports all flags supported by invididual auditors (see the individual [auditor docs](/README.md#auditors) for all the flags).
-For example, the `caps` auditor supports specifying capabilities to drop with the `--drop/-d` flag so this flag can be used with the `all` command:
+For example, the `caps` auditor supports specifying capabilities to add with the `--add` flag so this flag can be used with the `all` command

 ```
-kubeaudit all -f "auditors/all/fixtures/audit_all_v1.yml" limits --cpu 600m
+kubeaudit all -f "auditors/all/fixtures/audit_all_v1.yml" --add "AUDIT_WRITE"
 ```